-Since the IoT platform market is extremely diverse and most of the technology is still evolving.
-The best way to navigate through the heterogeneous vendor landscape is to focus on your needs and the problems you need to solve, then see how an existing solution aligns with these.
+The IoT platform market is extremely diverse and most of the technology is still evolving.
+The best way to navigate through the heterogeneous vendor landscape is to focus on your needs and the problems you need to solve.
+Then you see how an existing solution aligns with these.

-The best way to understand the complexity of factors involved is to build a prototype and test it in conjunction with your platform of choice.
-This will allow you to experience how reliable and flexible the platform is, assess the scope of the device management capabilities, see how it behaves during application development or when you roll out an IoT app, and gauge the level of expertise you will require to take your IoT product to full deployment and massive scale-out.
+And the best way to understand the complexity of factors is to build a prototype and test it with your platform of choice.
+This will allow you to experience how reliable and flexible the platform is.
+Further, you will assess the scope of the device management capabilities, see how it behaves during application development or when you roll out an IoT app, and gauge the level of expertise you will require to take your IoT product to full deployment and massive scale-out.
 This is how you prepare to map out your IoT strategy.

 When selecting your IoT development kit for prototyping, look for flexibility and the capacity to operate in iterative scenarios.
 It is best to have a development board with a slot for a SIM card that is easy to set up and use, and is suitable for less skilled users.
-The IoT development kit has to be compatible with existing hardware and should be affordable enough to allow you to test the platform for multiple devices.
+The IoT development kit has to be compatible with existing hardware.
+Also, it should be affordable enough to allow you to test the platform for multiple devices.

 Moving on to large scale deployment scenarios, there are other things to look at.
-First, the devices need to be robust enough to perform outdoors or under extreme conditions, and have to be fully certified.
-The devices have to be easily integratable into your existing IoT landscape and the connection to machines or other equipment should be established without much programming effort.
+First, the devices need to be robust enough to perform outdoors or under extreme conditions.
+And they have to be fully certified.
+The devices have to be easily integratable into your existing IoT landscape.
+The connection to machines or other equipment should be established without much programming effort.

 Get help from the IoT community

 Building a prototype should not be a solitary effort.
 Consult with the IoT community on Stack Overflow or hackster.io to see what seasoned IoT experts have to say about the development boards that are most affordable and easiest to work with.
-The process of building a prototype is invaluable as it will allow you to discover gaps in your thinking early on, and set the right context for full-scale IoT deployment.
+The process of building a prototype is invaluable.
+It will allow you to discover gaps in your thinking early on and set the right context for full-scale IoT deployment.

-But even more valuable is the time spent talking to IoT specialists across the globe, solving issues together, and collecting knowledge about existing IoT projects.
-Some IoT projects within the developer community are even open-sourced and include detailed guides so inspiration is everywhere if you know how to look for it.
+But even more valuable is the time spent talking to IoT specialists across the globe.
+This involves solving issues together and collecting knowledge about existing IoT projects.
+Some IoT projects within the developer community are even open-sourced and may include detailed guides.
+So inspiration is everywhere if you know how to look for it.

 IoT development boards to use with the Record Evolution Platform

-Your IoT development kit of choice can be used for scaling, but it may only make it through the PoC and operate in lab conditions, that is, in less demanding environments.
+Your IoT development kit of choice can be used for scaling.
+But it may only make it through the PoC and operate in lab conditions, that is, in less demanding environments.
 It all depends on the use case and intent.
-Below are some standard boards you can use with the Record Evolution Platform as well as some IPCs you can use in production-grade environments.
+Below are some standard boards you can use with the Record Evolution Platform.
+Also, you will find some IPCs you can use in production-grade environments.
 Resources on connecting are here.